amec0e/TheAmiiboDoctor/README.md

 # TheAmiiboDoctor
 Python script for fixing common errors with Amiibo NFC and BIN files.

 #### NOTE:
-- This fixes CT in SN3, UID Mismatch, BCC0, BCC1, DLB, CFG0, CFG1, PWD and PACK issues
+- This fixes CT in SN3, UID Mismatch, BCC0, BCC1, DLB, CFG0, CFG1, PWD and PACK issues.
 - This does not require any keys to fix these issues.
 - This script backs up any files it will modify before modifying.
 - This script recursively searches for nfc and bin files.
 - Can also convert V2 and V3 Flipper NFC files to V4.
 (Which is what all the testing was done around)
+- No Jabs Required, just a few pokes.

 **Usage:**